Dronzer2code/UnitConverter_apk/README.md

 📄 License

-Distributed under the [Your License Name, e.g., MIT License] License.
+Distributed under the [Apache License, Version 2.0, January 2004] License.
 See LICENSE for more information.